HOME NAVIGATION PAGE VIDEO COLLEGE DONATE

 Administrative Office every 6 months.
 This is accomplished by means of the

 To access that form, click that link.
 Your

 computer will ask you to specify where the form download is to be saved.

 somewhere you will be able to easily find it.

-Update that form every time you start a course and every time you pass a
+To access an instruction video explaining use of the form, click HERE and scroll down to the video entitled How to Use the Transcript and Grades Template.
+Update that form every time you start a course and every time you pass a quiz/test.

-the new information to it and send a copy of it to the college.
+ATTENTION: Be sure to submit a copy of the form to the college every six (6) months to keep your Academic File current.
+Keep updating the same form and add the new information to it and send a copy of it to the college.
 Do not use a different form each time.

 PAGES OF EACH TEST

 In general, credits are figured according to the following

 schedule.
 One credit being awarded per one-quarter course, two